-    Diets to cut body fat are lower in both calories and carbohydrate than bulking diets.
+Diets to cut body fat are lower in both calories and carbohydrates than bulking diets.
 Fats are lowered slightly but protein intake is maintained, so the proportion of the diet that is protein is actually higher than in the bulking diet.

-While carbs are not completely removed from the diet, or indeed any particular meal, they are reduced and limited to slow acting, low GI carbs.
+While carbs are not completely removed from the diet, or indeed any particular meal, they are reduced and limited to slow-acting, low GI carbs.
 The majority of carbs will be focussed before and after weight training and the portion sizes should be reduced (but not eliminated) at every other meal.

 However, during bulking, cardio should not be totally neglected, just completed on a different day or at a different time from weight training.
-Not only will it promote overall health, it will ensure that excessive levels of fat are not gained and the subsequent process of cutting is more efficient.
+Not only will it promote overall health, but it will also ensure that excessive levels of fat are not gained and the subsequent process of cutting is more efficient.

-While whey protein is a great addition to any body building diet, ensuring a fast acting supply of protein post workout, other supplements, while not essential, may be of benefit.
-Examples include glutamine and creatine ethyl ester.
+While whey protein is a great addition to any bodybuilding diet, ensuring a fast-acting supply of protein post-workout, other supplements may also be of benefit.
+Alongside bodybuilding protein, be sure to include glutamine and creatine ethyl ester into your supplement routine.